Ownership of Miracleman: Original creation

 Ironically, the character of Marvelman was actually created by Mick Anglo in response to legal issues.
 Hackney publisher L. Miller & Son had bypassed British law forbidding imported American comics by licensing Captain Marvel and Captain Marvel Jr material from Fawcett Publications, which Miller then repackaged as a weekly comic for sale in the British market.
 The titles were a success; however only a few months after they began the American legal system handed out a long-gestating judgement, ruling that Captain Marvel infringed partially on DC Comics' Superman.
 With superhero comic sales falling anyway as the Golden Age market contracted, Fawcett simply cancelled their range of superhero comics.
 Not wanting to lose one of their bestsellers, Miller hired Anglo's Gower Street Studio to create a similar but distinct pair of characters to continue the series, resulting in the creation of Marvelman and Young Marvelman in 1954.
 They were even more successful than their predecessors and their series ran until 1963, when the impact of re-legalised imported American comics and the competing boys' weeklies of Fleetway Publications and DC Thomson made them unprofitable.
-Miller ended its comics publishing in 1963, with the masters for such material being purchased by rival Alan Class Comics.
+Miller ceased its comics publishing in 1963, with the masters for their inventory of stories sold to rival Alan Class Comics.

 At the time it was rare for creators to retain rights to their output, which was generally done as work-for-hire with the copyrights retained by the publisher.
-What little indicia were in the Miller comics (a broad statement noting "All stories and illustrations are the copyright of the Publishers and must not be reproduced without permission") seemed to support this but some strips bear text reading "© Mick Anglo".
-Whether by default or design Anglo thus retained copyright on the Marvelman characters - though that the works stayed in publication after Anglo left Miller and set up his own Anglo Features (complete with the title Captain Miracle, an obvious clone based on redrawn Marvelman material) suggests even the artist himself was unaware of this.
-Anglo moved away from creating comics to compiling material for the British market, while Alan Class Comics only used a small amount of the material acquired from Miller, none of it featuring the Marvelman character, which spent the remainder of the next two decades out of print.
+What little indicia presented in the Miller comics (a broad statement noting "All stories and illustrations are the copyright of the Publishers and must not be reproduced without permission") did seem to support this, but some strips did bear text reading "© Mick Anglo".
+Whether by design or otherwise, Anglo thus retained copyright on the Marvelman characters.
+That the works stayed in publication after Anglo left Miller to set up his own publishing venture Anglo Features (complete with the title Captain Miracle, an obvious clone based on redrawn Marvelman material) suggests even the artist himself was unaware of this.
+L. Miller and Son ceased comics publishing in 1963, leaving Mick Anglo as the sole remaining rights holder to the Marvelman characters.
+Anglo moved away from creating comics to compiling material for the British market, while Alan Class Comics only reprinted a small amount of the inventory material they purchased from Miller, and none of their reprints featured the Marvelman character, which spent the remainder of the next two decades out of print.